7 software due diligence considerations

 By Roger Planes, CEO Silicon Rhino

 Investing in tech startups can be daunting, especially if you don’t have a tech background.
 Investing in new ideas, market opportunities and teams can be exciting, and should remain the most important deciding factors when considering an investment.
-Here are a few points that you can view more in this article that focuses on from a software due diligence perspective.
+Here are a few points overall:

 Documentation